Saudi knocks Gilgit-Baltistan, PoK off Pakistan map: Activist calls its Diwali gift to India

 India, US ask Pakistan not to allow its soil to be used for terror activities

-Further it was also said that this is a step taken by Saudi Arabia to disgrace Pakistan.
+Further, it was also said that this is a step taken by Saudi Arabia to disgrace Pakistan.
 It may be noted here that Pakistan is adapting a new block headed by Turkey.

 Turkey was Pakistan's lone supporter at the Financial Action Task Force (FATF) plenary which had last week kept Islamabad in the grey list.